 Wars, Violence, and Gender in the Twentieth Century

-Welcome to participate in the seminar by PhD Oksana Dudko "Wars, Violence, and Gender in the Twentieth Century".
+Seminar by Dr. Oksana Dudko "Wars, Violence, and Gender in the Twentieth Century".

 Course duration – November, 5 - 28

 Schedule – Mn and Wd, 4.00-6.00 p.m.

 Venue – Center for Urban History.
 Library

 Working language – Ukrainian.
 All course materials are prepared in English